Health services for rural families

 Each state and territory has a Patient Assisted Travel Scheme (PATS).
 These schemes provide financial assistance for rural Australians to access specialist health care that requires travelling out of their area.

 First aid saves lives.
-First aid is a useful skill anywhere, but in the bush and other areas further away from medical assistance, it is even more important.
-You can access training through the Royal Lifesaving Society, St John Ambulance or the Australian Red Cross.
+It is especially important to know first aid in the bush and other areas further away from medical assistance.
+You can access training through Royal Life Saving Australia, St John Ambulance Australia or the Australian Red Cross.

 Learn more here about the development and quality assurance of healthdirect content.